SamAl-Bayati/blockchain-vote/README.md

 - Create Poll: Choose a normal or blockchain poll.
 - Vote & View Results: Participate in polls and see live results.
 - Manage Account: Update personal settings securely.

+### Troubleshooting
+- Server Issues: Verify that environment variables are correct and required services (PostgreSQL, Redis) are running.
+- Database Errors: Check your DATABASE_URL and ensure the database is accessible.
+- Deployment Problems: Confirm Hardhat configurations and credentials for smart contract deployment.